 A theory is a suggested explanation of why something occurs as it does.
 It suggests causes and effects.
-Our overall view on the world – our paradigm – greatly influences what theories we choose to learn and use.
+Our overall view of the world – our paradigm – greatly influences what theories we choose to learn and use.
 Our theories, in turn, influence our paradigms.

-For example, there’s theories on what motivates people.
+For example, there are theories on what motivates people.
 Theory X suggests that people are naturally lazy and dislike work, so they need to be closely monitored and directed.
 The Theory suggests how we should design organizations and supervise people.
 We can see how this theory is closely aligned with the mechanistic paradigm.

 Theory Y suggests that people enjoy satisfying and fulfilling work, and are self-motivated.
 Thus, if work is designed to be satisfying and fulfilling for them, they don’t need to be closely monitored and directed.
-Theory Y is closely associated with a newer paradigm on organizations and people.
+Theory Y is closely associated with a newer paradigm of organizations and people.